josancamon19/Make_your_app_material/Readme.md

-# Make your app material project
+# Make your app material

 ## Project Overview
 In this project, you redesigned an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.